 Slit lamp camera

 An attachment to the slit lamp biomicroscope we use to view the front of the eye.
-We use this to record with digital photographs and videos, any ocular diseases or unusual features in the anterior (front) part of the eye including cataracts, eyelid lumps and bumps, and ocular surface infections or inflammation, also helping you view what we can.
+We use this to record with digital photographs and videos, any ocular diseases or unusual features in the anterior (front) part of the eye including cataracts, eyelid lumps and bumps, and ocular surface infections or inflammation, also helping you to view what we can.

 Automated Visual Field Analyser